[Simon Thurgood Images] [Simon Thurgood Images]

 Colaton Raleigh

-[One of the public notice boards in the carpark]South from Hawkerland is another common called Colaton Raleigh, which is named after a local village.
+[Looking over the common]South from Hawkerland is another common called Colaton Raleigh, which is named after a local village.
 The main access is the car park at the "Warren".
 The common has the same outlook and feel about it as the others, but right in the middle is a live firing area for the Royal Marines, so keep your heads down if the flags are up! :o)

 Hawkerland